elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/index.md

 ### Software setup
 To run this course you need to install the following:

-* R and Rstudio - pleadse follow the instructions [here](https://posit.co/download/rstudio-desktop/) for your machine.
+  * R and Rstudio - please follow the instructions [here](https://posit.co/download/rstudio-desktop/) for your machine.
   * Quarto - please follow the instructions [here](https://quarto.org/docs/get-started/) for your machine.